Home

 Version 1.
 Using the FullCalendar component for showing the events in the way we're used to

 Behind the scenes, this was using the common protocol .ics / iCalendar.
 There was a small json file that announced the publicly available calendar sources.
 So if you know the website, you would also be able to find out the calendar source.
 The idea was that any web page that contains event should also have a .ics representation.
+The idea is similar to RSS feeds, but using the simpler .ics calendar format.

 2020